manticoresoftware/manticoresearch/docs/indexing/indexes.rst

 At startup, daemon will try to load and make available all indexes found in the configuration file.

 HUP signal can be used to make the daemon reload the configuration.
 This way new indexes can be loaded or existing indexes can be discarded while the daemon is running.
-Changing the type of an index, for example from template to Real-Time, can also be performed during a configuration reload.
+Changing the type of an index, for example from template to Real-time, can also be performed during a configuration reload.

 Alternative to signaling HUP to searchd daemon, the :ref:`RELOAD INDEXES<reload_indexes_syntax>` SphinxQL command can be used.